 First of all, God created us as bodies from the material of the earth.
 God created the man (Adam) from the dust of the ground mixed with the water of the spring that rose up in the desert to form clay for the Creator’s use (Genesis 2:5).
 God breathed the breath (ruach) into the man (oxygen) so that he would be a living being (nefesh chaim).
 We need oxygen (air) to breathe and our bodies need to stay hydrated since we are composed of 65% H2O (water).
 We are nourished by the other living things that grow and flourish on the earth.

-We respond to God as bodily creatures.
+We are bodily creatures and we respond to God with our bodies.
 We are enlivened by the breath or Spirit of God so we can be up and about, praising and glorifying our Creator with our bodies, not just with our minds.
 As St. Paul wrote, “I appeal to you…by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship” (Romans 12:1).
 We have nothing else with which to worship God than our bodily selves.
 We are not disembodied spiritual beings like the angels.

 Second and most important, “the Word became flesh and dwelt among us” (John 1:14).
 The doctrine of the incarnation is about the enfleshment or embodiment of the Son of God as a human being in Jesus of Nazareth.
 St. Athanasius of Alexandria in Egypt wrote in his treatise On the Incarnation (ca. 320 AD), “If you want to know the mind of God, look to the body of Christ.”
-He pointed to what Christ did for us and for our salvation in his body: his inception in the womb of Mary, his human birth, suffering, death, burial, resurrection, and ascension.
-These are aspects of the body of Christ listed in the ecumenical creeds of the Church.
+He pointed to what Christ did for us and for our salvation in his body: his conception in the womb of Mary, his human birth and bodily suffering, death, burial, resurrection, and ascension.
+These are aspects of the body of Christ listed in the ecumenical creeds of the Church (Apostles’, Nicene).

 The image above this post is the crucifixion scene in Martin Scorcese’s film version of Nikos Kazantzakis’ novel, The Last Temptation of Christ.
 This 1988 film, starring Willem Dafoe as Jesus, tried to portray a historically accurate Roman crucifixion based on the archaeological discovery of a first century crucified man, including showing his nakedness on the cross (chastely done).
 Archaeological evidence of the remains of a crucified man discovered in Jerusalem indicates that the feet were nailed to the side of the cross.
 There wasn’t a footrest.
 The victim sat on a pole or seat to keep the body from pulling forward.
 This makes the idea of the cross as the throne for King Jesus a more apt metaphor.